- Choosing your source and destination

 Analyze and Sync this job when a specified location is made available.

 By design, GoodSync checks every 3 minutes for the status of the left and right folders to determine availability.

-The following events speed up detection of connected/disconnected status:
+The following events speed up the detection of connected/disconnected status:

 * Insertion or Ejection of Portable Volume: detachable folders may connect or disconnect.

-* Network Connect or Disconnect: FTP, SFTP, DAV folders may connect or disconnect.
+* Network Connect or Disconnect: FTP, SFTP, and DAV folders may connect or disconnect.

 Should not be used together with On File Change mode, as OFC overrides it.

 Periodically (On Timer)